Floe-Project/Floe/docs/src/develop/develop-libraries.md

 Here are some guidelines for levels:
 - Each samples's peak level should be less than -3 dB.
-- RMS levels for an instrument _as a whole_ should be around -18 dB.
+- Playing the instrument should barely cause Floe's peak meter to reach its yellow region.
+Another way to levels could be this: RMS levels for an instrument _as a whole_ should be around -18 dB.
 Play the instrument polyphonically and watch the RMS level.
 If the instrument is designed to be monophonic, then adjust for that.
 - The noise floor should be as low as possible: -60 dB is a good target.
 Use high-quality noise reduction tools to remove noise from your samples if you need to.
 Noise levels can quickly stack up with a multi-sampled instrument played polyphonically.
 Being too aggressive with algorithmic noise reduction can make your samples sound unnatural - so it's a balance.
 - Impulse responses should be normalised by their energy (power) levels: `signet my-impulses norm -100 --mode energy --independently && signet my-impulses norm 0`.
 Or if not using Signet, then adjust their levels so that they feel similar to the volume levels of Floe's built-in IRs.